robert-westenberger/knowledgebase/web-development/interviewing/front-end/javascript-qa.md

 For example, instead of attaching an event indidvidually to each `<li>` in a list, you could attach it to just the `<ul>` and then check for the event target to see which list item was clicked.

+# How does the javascript event loop work?
+Javascript has a runtime model based on an event loop, which is responsible for executing the code.
 # Explain how `this` works in Javascript
 1. If the `new` keyword is used when calling the function, `this` inside the function is a brand new object.
 2. If `apply`, `call`, or `bind` are used to call/create a function, `this` inside the function is the object that is passed in as the arugment.